MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-resource-pool-design.md

 * The *default observer* is enabled by default.
 * There is high availability for the pool, because there are three voting members - two management servers and the *default observer*.
-* If you disable the *default observer*, you will lose high availability for the pool.
+* If you disable the *default observer*, you'll lose high availability for the pool.

 #### Three management servers

 * The *default observer* is enabled by default.
 * There is high availability for the pool, because there are four voting members - three management serves and the *default observer*.
-* By default you can only have one management server unavailable in order to maintain quorum.
+* By default you can only have one management server unavailable to maintain quorum.
 If two management servers are unavailable, you have exactly 50% of voting members and the resource pool no longer functions to manage the monitoring workloads.
-- The *default observer* does not increase the number of management servers that can be down, therefore it does not increase pool availability.
+- The *default observer* doesn't increase the number of management servers that can be down, therefore it doesn't increase pool availability.
 - You can consider removing the *default observer* in this scenario.

 #### Four management servers

 * The *default observer* is enabled by default.
 * There is high availability for the pool, because there are five voting members - four management servers and the *default observer*.
-* By default you can only have two management server unavailable in order to maintain  quorum.
+* By default you can only have two management server unavailable to maintain  quorum.
 If three management servers are down, you have less than 50% of voting members and the resource pool no longer functions to manage the monitoring workloads.
 * The *default observer* in this scenario provides significant value, because it increases the number of management servers that can be down.
 Without the *default observer*, you would only have four quorum members, which only allows for one member to be unavailable.

 #### Five management servers